nikithanagaraj23/InformationRetrieval/ReadMe.txt

     baseline-runs/task1-tfidf-stemming - The top 100 ranked documents for  tf-idf retrieval model using corpus_stem and stem query.
 * phase2.py - this file is the implementation of Phase2.
 The snippets have been generated and placed into the folder phase2-output/snippets/
+* extra_credit.py - this program implements the extra credit section.To run the file you can either use an ide or the command line.
+This will ask you to select one of the three retrieval mechanisms.
+On selecting the number the respective function will be executed and the query with results will be displayed.
+We have run these three functions for the already existing queries and the outputs have been placed in extra-credits/ folder.
+* extra-credits/ -  holds the results of extra-credits.py